Palpatineli/NFSegmentationPipeline/README.md

 # Neurofibroma Segmentation in Whole-Body MRI

-This is the official implementation of the segmentation pipeline from the paper "Anatomy-Informed Deep Learning and Radiomics for Automated Neurofibroma Segmentation in WHole-Body MRI".
+This is the official implementation of the segmentation pipeline from the paper "Anatomy-Informed Deep Learning and Radiomics for Automated Neurofibroma Segmentation in Whole-Body MRI".

 Authors: Georgii Kolokolnikov, Marie-Lena Schmallhofer, Lennart Well, Inka Ristow, and René Werner.